DavidRodriguezBarrios1/Coding-Question/ReadMe.md

 3. When prompted enter the N value you would like to iterate over.

-## Explanation of Language of Choice and Built In Function
+## Explanation of Language of Choice and Built-In Function

-The reason I chose Python is because syntactically it is easy and straight forward to read.
-Any high level interpreted languages such as JavaScript, Python, etc implementing a Shuffle algorithm would take longer than lower level languages.
+The reason I chose Python is because syntactically it is easy to read.
+In any high-level interpreted languages such as JavaScript, Python, etc implementing a Shuffle algorithm would take longer than lower level languages.

 The random.shuffle() function in Python uses the Fisher-Yates shuffle algorithm.
 It operates in an O(N) time complexity, where N is the number of items in the list.
-If I were always optimizing for speed, I would always opt for a lower level built in function when possible.
+If I were always optimizing for speed, I would always opt for a lower-level built-in function when possible.

 ## Explanation of the Fisher-Yates Shuffle Algorithm